NoctuaAthenae/Smart-Home-using-Arduino-and-Raspberry-Pi/NetworkProtocol/messageStructure.md

 Accept/Reject (3)

 Accepts or rejects the endpoint, that is trying to register.
-Sends the ID of the new device in the receiver field or temporary if it does not have one (ID field = 0).\
+Sends the ID of the new device in the receiver field and the ID field (this makes the code easier) or temporary if it does not have one.\
 Additional fields:
 - [9] 1 Byte: Accept (1)/Reject (0)